buchmayne/trivia/answers.md

    2. Steve Carell - Acton, Massachusetts
    3. Amy Adams - Castle Rock, Colorado
    4. Merryl Streep - Bernardsville, New Jersey

+2. Order the following films starring Leo Dicaprio from highest to lowest based on rottentomatoes tomato meter
+   1. Titanic - 89
+   2. Catch Me If You Can - 96
+   3. Wolf of Wall Street - 80
+   4. Gangs of New York - 74

+Topic: Timezones

+1. How many timezones are in each country
+    A. China - 1
+    B. Australia - 9
+    C. Russia - 11
+    D. Brazil - 4

+Topic: Demonyms

+1. Name the demonym of each state
+   1. Idaho - Idahoans
+   2. Kentucky - Kentuckians
+   3. Wisconsin - Wisconsinites
+   4. Michigan - Michiganders

+2. Name the demonym for the following internaitonal cities (e.g. a resident of Chicago is a Chicagoan)
+   1. Mosco - Muscovites
+   2. Dublin - Dubliner
+   3. Florence - Florentine
+   4. Athens - Athenians

+3. Name the demonym for the following US cities
+   1. Lousiville - Louisvillians
+   2. Tampa - Tampanians
+   3. Phoenix - Phoenicians
+   4. Denver - Denverites

+Topic: History of Inventions

+1. Name the decade in which the following was invented
+   1. Escalator (first design actually built) - 1890s
+   2. Domestic Vacuum Cleaner - 1900s
+   3. Espresso Machine - 1880s
+   4. Transatlantic Cable - 1850s